 Season 3, Episode 14 (1992)

 Jerry becomes obsessed with a Pez dispenser and ends up taking it to a piano recital that George’s girlfriend is giving.
 Jerry puts the dispenser on Elaine’s leg causing her to burst into laughter and ruin the recital.
 George is unhappy that he has no upper-hand in his current relationship and, acting on Kramer’s advice, decides to pre-emptively break up with her, thus giving him the power he wants.
 However, at the end of the episode, Elaine bursts into laughter again, causing his girlfriend to realise who ruined her performance and ends up breaking up with him anyway.
 Other plot lines in this episode include Kramer creating a cologne that smells like the beach and Jerry holding an intervention for a friend who is addicted to drugs but later ends up addicted to Pez.

 Again, another fantastic example of taking a simple everyday thing (this time a Pez dispenser) and turning it into comedy gold.
 The moment Jerry starts messing with Elaine at the recital is classic and you end up laughing more than she did!
 It's also a great George episode as he gets what he wants relationship-wise and loses it again just as quickly.

 4. The Fusilli Jerry

 Season Six, Episode 21 (1995)

 Great episode, as we get our first introduction to Puddy, who was one of the funniest supporting characters on Seinfeld.
-Plus, you get plenty of laughs with Kramer’s new licence plates and the pure childish pleasure of laughing at poor Frank’ misfortune, falling onto Fusilli Jerry, even though you did see it coming a mile off.
+Plus, you get plenty of laughs with Kramer’s new licence plates and the pure childish pleasure of laughing at poor Frank’s misfortune, falling onto fusilli Jerry, even though you saw it coming a mile off.